tradecloud/tradecloud-docs-connectors/webhook-connector/order-events.md

 ## Order lines cancelled by buyer

-The buyer can cancel order lines without request.
+The buyer can cancel order lines that don't contain a request.

 | OrderEvent                   | Webhook Configuration                  |
 | ---------------------------- | -------------------------------------- |